-Turtle mortalities have been recorded as part of NTP since 2007-08 (Figure 20).
-Four dead turtles were recorded by NTP volunteers during the 2022-23 season in the NW Cape and Cape Range divisions.
-Three of these were suspected to have washed up already deceased, and one died after becoming lost behind a large sand dune after nesting.
+Turtle mortalities have been recorded as part of NTP since 2007-08 (Figure 22).
+Twenty-two dead turtles were recorded by NTP volunteers during the 2023-24 season in the NW Cape and Cape Range divisions.

-Turtle mortalities have fluctuated greatly over the seasons, with the most in 2011-12.
-This coincided with high level of turtle activity.
+Turtle mortalities have fluctuated greatly over the seasons, with the most coinciding with years of higher level of turtle nesting activity (e.g. 2011-12, 2020-21, and 2023-24).
 Mortalities recorded by DBCA staff outside of the NTP season, or on beaches not monitored as part of NTP are not reported here.

-Figure 20: Turtle mortalities recorded during the NTP per season, from NW Cape and Cape Range divisions.
+Figure 22: Turtle mortalities recorded during the NTP per season, from NW Cape and Cape Range divisions, 2007-08 to 2023-24.